LLNL/sundials/doc/shared/sunmatrix/SUNMatrix_cuSparse.rst

 ------------------------------

-The implementation currently supports the cuSPARSE CSR matrix format described in the cuSPARSE documentation as well as a unique low-storage format for block-diagonal matrices of the form
+The implementation currently supports the cuSPARSE CSR matrix format described in the cuSPARSE documentation, as well as a unique low-storage format for block-diagonal matrices of the form

 .. math::